2 photographs : b&w (1 negative) ; 13 x 9 cm and 11 x 8 cm

 Scope and Content

-The item is a portrait of a 2 year boy seated on a ledge with a toy in his hand, while facing the camera.
+The item is a portrait of a two year-old boy seated on a ledge with a toy in his hand, while facing the camera.

 Marrus, Michael R., 1941-